lamharrison/coronavirus-machine-learning/README.md

 UK Corona Virus Prediction
 ===========================
-(To be continued) This project intends to implement the data of confirmed Corona Virus cases and predict the future trend of the epidemic in the United Kingdom and beyond.
+This project intends to implement the data of confirmed Corona Virus cases and predict the future trend of the epidemic in the United Kingdom and beyond.

 <div align=center><img width="420" height="238" src="https://cdn.cnn.com/cnnnext/dam/assets/200130165125-corona-virus-cdc-image-super-tease.jpg"/></div>